How to know when you’re no longer being a good manager

 Then, a sinking feeling hits you: You might be becoming a bad manager.

 I’ve had that sinking feeling in my own stomach before, too.
-Especially in the early days of running Know Your Company, I was plagued with self-doubt.
+Especially in the early days of running Know Your Team, I was plagued with self-doubt.
 “Am I doing this right?”
 I wondered.
 “Am I falling into the trap of doing things that I’ve hated in other bosses?”